Rithickaa/rag-website-chatbot/README.md

-# DOCARG – Documentation-Oriented RAG Website Chatbot
+# DOCARG – Document-Oriented Argumentation & Retrieval Generation (RAG) Website Chatbot

-DOCARG is a **documentation-first Retrieval-Augmented Generation (RAG) system** that answers user questions strictly based on its own documentation.
+DOCARG is a **documentation-first Retrieval-Augmented Generation (RAG) system** that answers user questions strictly based on curated documentation.
 It is designed to **eliminate hallucinations** by treating documentation as the single source of truth.

+In this project, *argumentation* refers to generating **well-grounded, explainable responses derived entirely from retrieved documents**, not debate-style or opinion-based arguments.

-Unlike typical RAG systems that rely heavily on LLM knowledge, DOCARG retrieves explicit documentation segments and uses an LLM **only for rephrasing and summarization**, never for introducing new information.
+Unlike typical RAG systems that rely heavily on an LLM’s internal knowledge, DOCARG retrieves explicit documentation segments and uses an LLM **only for rephrasing and summarization**, never for introducing new information.

 ---

 ## 🔍 Key Idea

-> If the documentation does not explicitly contain the answer, the system clearly responds with **“I don’t know based on the given documentation.”**
+> If the documentation does not explicitly contain the answer, the system clearly responds with
+> **“I don’t know based on the given documentation.”**

 This makes DOCARG reliable, transparent, and suitable for real-world documentation websites.